tilkinsc/Lua.NET/README.md

 Otherwise, the lifetime of your functions should exceed the lifetime of the lua_State.
 Do not use lambdas, as C# is liable to GC them.
 A system to support lambdas may be added in the future, but it requires tracking lambda references.

+# Shared Libraries

+No shared library has to be built for this library, as its included for you.
+Custom DLLs are supported when building from source; they must retain ABI compatibility with Lua.
+If using custom shared libraries, you will need to replace the repsective shared library Nuget gives you locally in your project in `bin/{configuration}/{target}/runtimes/{platform-rid}/native`.
+The name must be the same as the one you are replacing.
+The ideal way to handle this is by rolling your own nuget package clone of this repository.
+The reason for this is a shortcoming of runtime dlls not being copied over in project references (as opposed to package reference from nuget).
+All of this can be avoided if you change the DllName inside the respective source, however, that solution adds complexity to your project.
+Nuget packages are easy.

 # Examples